-Baby girl is due in just over two weeks, so you can imagine that mind is filled with countless thoughts; thoughts of excitement, anticipation, preparation, and the unknown.
+Baby girl is due in just over two weeks, so you can imagine that my mind is filled with countless thoughts; thoughts of excitement, anticipation, preparation, and the unknown.
 Thankfully, thoughts of dread have not made an appearance and I pray that they don’t.
 Let me clarify something– although I do not dread

 the difficult times, it doesn’t mean I do not anticipate them.
-I know there will be moments (most likely in the
+I know there will be moments (most likely in the quiet of the

-night) when I’m trying to figure out how to make my baby girl stop crying for not only my sanity, but also the courtesy of our poor neighbors.
+night) when I’m trying to figure out how to make my baby girl stop crying for not only my sanity but also the courtesy of our poor neighbors.
 If whatever comes to mind doesn’t work, I most likely will begin to cry too; and it’ll be a girls cry-fest.
 Now doesn’t that sound lovely?

 All that paired with the countless messes, hair-tugs, and dirty diapers, I’d say I have the best time of my life to look forward to!
 Wouldn’t you?
 All joking and sarcasm aside, I truly am excited for this next chapter in life.
 It’s a challenge and a feeling that I can honestly say I’ve never felt before.
 It’ll be such an adjustment adapting to life with a baby, but how awesome will it be to go through a daily routine WITH MY BABY?!
 Thankfully, I’ve been surrounded by people who for the most part send positive and loving vibes my way, and I’m grateful for that.

 All that said, I won’t be able to spend my days JUST staring at my child.
 I’ll eventually have to create a routine that will allow me to go about my life, and that includes cooking!
 I’ve been making meals and freezing them, but I also know that I’ll be in the mood for something quick and easy that I might not have prepared ahead of time.
-A couple weeks ago I made a new favorite for Brian and I– Ramen Bowls.
-They’re actually well-balanced, packed with veggies and protein, and still offer a fun twist to your meals.
+A couple of weeks ago I made a new favorite for Brian and me– Ramen Bowls.
+They’re actually well-balanced, packed with veggies and protein, and still, offer a fun twist to your meals.
 The recipe is ridiculously simple and you’ll be amazed that you can have such a beautiful meal with such little effort.

 2 baby bok choy, washed and halved lengthwise